rachelmetzgar/AI_percep_exp/README.md

 ## Generating Condition Files

-Before running the experiment, you can generate pseudorandomized condition files for each participant using:
+Before running the experiment, you must generate pseudorandomized condition files for each participant using:

 ```bash
 python randomize_conds.py
 ```

-This will create participant-specific CSV files in `config/` (or `config/pseudorandomized/` if set in the script).
+This will create participant-specific CSV files in `config/`.

 ---